-In this guide, we will show you how to easily fix the critical error in WordPress.
+In this guide, we will show you how to fix the critical error in WordPress.
 We will also talk about what causes this error and how to avoid it.

-What is Critical Error in WordPress?
+What Is the Critical Error in WordPress?

-Since WordPress 5.2, users will now see a generic error message ‘There has been a critical error on this website.
+Since WordPress 5.2, users will now see a generic error message: ‘There has been a critical error on this website.
 Please check your site admin email inbox for instructions’ with a link to the WordPress debugging guide.

-This email includes more details about the error and a link to access your WordPress dashboard in the recovery mode.
+This email includes more details about the plugin or theme causing the error and a link to access your WordPress dashboard in recovery mode.

 What Causes the Critical Error in WordPress?

-Fixing The Critical Error in WordPress (2 Methods)
+Fixing the Critical Error in WordPress (2 Methods)

 If you are among those users, don’t worry.
 We will show you how to fix the critical error even without the email.

 Simply click the links below to skip straight to the section you need:

-Fixing Critical Error with WordPress Debugging Email
+Fixing the Critical Error With WordPress Debugging Email

-First, you need to go visit the inbox for the email address you use as the WordPress administration email on your website.
+First, you need to visit the inbox for your website’s WordPress administration email address.

 At the bottom of the email, you will see even more detailed information about the error, including the specific file and code that triggered it.

-Now you just need to click on the link to WordPress recovery mode, which will take you to your WordPress admin area.
+Now, you just need to click on the link to WordPress recovery mode, which will take you to your WordPress admin area.

-You’ll be asked to log in to continue.
+You will be asked to log in to continue.

-Once you have addressed the issue, you can simply go ahead and click on the Exit Recovery Mode button at the top.
+Once you have addressed the issue, click on the ‘Exit Recovery Mode’ button at the top.

 In most cases, your WordPress website would now start working normally.

-Fixing Critical Error in WordPress Manually
+Fixing the Critical Error in WordPress Manually (Without Email)

-If the error was caused by a recent action you took, then you can simply undo that action to fix the issue.
+If the error was caused by a recent action you took, then you can undo that action to fix the issue.

 1. Deactivate All WordPress Plugins

-To address this we will deactivate all WordPress plugins.
-Don’t worry, you can easily reactivate them once you get access to your WordPress admin area.
+To address this, we will deactivate all WordPress plugins.
+Don’t worry.
+You can easily reactivate them once you get access to your WordPress admin area.

-Once connected, you need to navigate to the
+Once connected, you need to navigate to the wp-content folder.

 Inside the wp-content folder, you will see a folder called ‘plugins’.
-You need to right-click on it and then select ‘Rename’ option.
+You need to right-click on it and then select the ‘Rename’ option.

 You can now visit your website to see if the critical error message has disappeared.

-2. Switch to Default Theme
+2. Switch to a Default Theme

-Simply go to WordPress.org themes directory and download a fresh copy of the TwentyTwenty or Twenty Twenty-One WordPress theme.
+Simply go to the WordPress.org theme directory and download a fresh copy of a default theme like Twenty Twenty-Two or Twenty Twenty-Three.

 This will create a folder with the theme name on your computer.

-Now you need to connect to your WordPress site using an FTP client or the file manager app in your hosting control panel.
+Now, you need to connect to your WordPress site using an FTP client or the File Manager app in your hosting control panel.

-After that, you need to delete all theme folders from your website.
+After that, you need to delete all the theme folders from your website.

-To fix this, go ahead and upload the default theme folder you downloaded earlier.
+To fix this, upload the default theme folder you downloaded earlier.